Diocese of Verona

 The Diocese of Verona (Dioecesis Veronensis) is a Latin diocese of the Catholic Church in northern Italy.
-The diocese belongs to the Ecclesiastical Province of Venice.
+The diocese belongs to the Episcopal Conference of Italy, in the Ecclesiastical Province of Venice.
 The bishop of Verona has his seat in Verona, Veneto.
 The episcopal throne is in the cathedral, which had originally been dedicated to S. Maria Matricolare and S. George.

 History

 Sources?

 The Carmen Pipinianum (Pippin's Song) is a 9th-century heroic poem, which includes a description of Verona and its churches, and gives a list of the first eight bishops: St. Euprepius, Dimidrianus (Demetrianus), Simplicius, Proculus, Saturninus, Lucilius (Lucillus, Lucius), Gricinus, and Saint Zeno.

 Less important are the three fragments of the so-called Velo di Classe, now believed to be the altar cover from San Firmo e Rustico in Verona, the pianeta (chasuble) of Classe in Ravenna, on which are represented not only the bishops of Verona, but also other saints and bishops of other dioceses venerated at Verona in the ninth century.
 These liturgical textiles, are not, of course, historical documents, but devotional aids.